Español

 Collect Witness Information

 Unfortunately, you can’t always trust the police to collect information from witnesses after an accident.
 This is especially true if the injuries caused by an accident don’t seem life-threatening.
 However, witness testimony can still play a critical part in a case, and it’s important to have contact information for witnesses.
-We recommend collecting contact information from witnesses at the scene of your crash if you can.
+If you can, we recommend collecting contact information from witnesses at the scene of your crash.
 It can benefit you later.

 Seek Medical Attention